jeff1evesque/machine-learning/README.md

  clone the remote branch, associated with the desired release tag.

 **Note:** the [`puppetfile.rst`](https://github.com/jeff1evesque/machine-learning/blob/master/doc/background/puppetfile.rst)
- can be reviewed, to better understand why ssh keys are required to be generated.
+ can be reviewed, to better understand why ssh keys are required.

 ## Installation